SSGrasland/Modeling-Hurricane-Impact-on-Florida-Real-Estate-Value-/README.md

 └ - environment.yml <- Environment used in this project

 ### Reproduction
 All data used in this project is available in the data folder.
 The data can be processed using the notebooks in numerical order.
+The environment used is available as a .yml file.

 #### Downloading the Data
 ###### NOAA